 January Events in Budapest

 There are a number of seasonal events and popular attractions open in Budapest in January each year, but the most popular destination for Hungarians and tourists alike might be the thermal baths across the city.
-Check out Gellert Spa or the Szechenyi Baths in Budapest for a real winter treat.
+Keep your core temperature up during your visit by taking to the waters at one of the city's 15 spas in Budapest like the famed Gellert and Széchenyi Thermal Bath.

 - Budapest also hosts an annual Wedding Fair and Exhibition in late January, where you can see all of the latest in wedding dresses, decor, accessories, and destinations around the country at the Papp Laszlo Budapest Sports Arena.